Planning your utility transfer four weeks in advance ensures you won’t be left in the dark on moving day.

 Before You Start: Gather Your Utility Documentation

-- Current account numbers for all services
+- Current account numbers for all active services

 - Exact move-out date for your current residence

-4 Weeks Out: Audit and Compare Providers
+4 Weeks Out: Audit, Compare, and Download

 2 Weeks Out: Schedule Transfers and Cancellations